i3spin/sparse/README.md

 | T,T | False              |
 +-----+--------------------+
 ```
-We can compose another function (we'll call it G) that takes some of these functions as arguments.
 #### Comparing functions
 You can compare logical functions with the `==` operator. typing `f1 == f2` in the sparse terminal will print `True` if the functions are logically equivalent (if their truth tables are equal) and `False` if not.
 You can also compare several functions at once, but if any of the comparisons are false, the entire statement will evaluate to false.
 Here are some examples of function comparison:
 ```